mrbiggbrain/ArenaDecks.com/Posts/Static/Histroic Starter Decks.md

 {% enddeck %}

 **Jund Reanimator** is all about cheating big creatures out when your opponent least expects it.
-No matter if your discarding them with <auto-card>Cathartic Reunion</auto-card> or cycling them away you'll have plenty of big beefy bodies to bring back.
+No matter if your discarding them with {%card%}Cathartic Reunion{%endcard%} or cycling them away you'll have plenty of big beefy bodies to bring back.

-This deck contains some truly big hitters with full playsets of <auto-card>Drakuseth, Maw of Flames</auto-card>,  <auto-card>Titanoth Rex</auto-card>, and <auto-card>Sanctuary Smasher</auto-card> acting as great reanimation targets.
+This deck contains some truly big hitters with full playsets of {%card%}Drakuseth, Maw of Flames{%endcard%},  {%card%}Titanoth Rex{%endcard%}, and {%card%}Sanctuary Smasher{%endcard%} acting as great reanimation targets.

-But it's not a reanimation deck without multiple ways to get those beefy bodies back. <auto-card>Unbreakable Bond</auto-card> and <auto-card>Bond of Revival</auto-card> act as your standard reanimation spells, while <auto-card>Back for More</auto-card> pulls double duty at instant speed.
+But it's not a reanimation deck without multiple ways to get those beefy bodies back. {%card%}Unbreakable Bond{%endcard%} and {%card%}Bond of Revival{%endcard%} act as your standard reanimation spells, while {%card%}Back for More{%endcard%} pulls double duty at instant speed.

-Finally a flexible removal package of <auto-card>Binding the Old Gods</auto-card> and <auto-card>Deathsprout</auto-card> both deals with threats and ramps you towards your reanimation spells or hard casting your creatures.
+Finally a flexible removal package of {%card%}Binding the Old Gods{%endcard%} and {%card%}Deathsprout{%endcard%} both deals with threats and ramps you towards your reanimation spells or hard casting your creatures.

 <!-- Boros Equipment -->